 Present- TOTE Services, Inc.

 - Today, TOTE Services’ managed fleet is divided in to two groups – commercial U.S. flag vessels, (i.e., privately owned) and U.S. government-owned vessels.
-Key among the commercial fleet are Roll-On/Roll-Off ships operated by Totem Ocean Trailer Express in the Alaska Trade, Sea Star Lines in the Florida trade, and PASHA in the Hawaii trade.
-Government contracts include Ship Management for ten U.S. Department of Transportation vessels, including one specialized tanker, as well as several mission-specialized vessels operating under the Missile Defense Agency, Department of Defense and Military Sealift Command.
+Key among the commercial fleet are Roll-On/Roll-Off ships operated by TOTE Maritime Alaska, TOTE Maritime Puerto Rico, PASHA in the Hawaii trade and American Roll-On Roll-Off Carriers.
+Government contracts include ship management for ten U.S. Department of Transportation Maritime Administration (MARAD) vessels—including one specialized tanker and two mission-specialized vessels operating under the Missile Defense Agency.
+TOTE Services also operates two mission-specialized government-owned vessels for Military Sealift Command.

 - TOTE Services crews primarily U.S. vessels, but has proudly served Spanish, Peruvian, Chilean, Taiwanese, Filipino, Mexican and Honduran customers.
 TOTE Services is honored to have managed numerous government and commercial vessels in support of U.S. Military operations in Somalia, Haiti, South Korea, Cuba, and the Persian Gulf, as well as numerous military exercises in the U.S., Central America and the Far East.